carolekoziol/recipes/docs/main_course/sushi_rolls.md

 ![Picture](../img/Link_to_picture)

-3. Make sure the rice is firmly pressed down onto the seaweed, and then, with your hand on top of the rice, turn the sheet around so that the rice is now placed on top of the wrapping wrap.
+3. Make sure the rice is firmly pressed down onto the seaweed, and then, with your hand on top of the rice, turn the sheet around so that the rice is now placed on top of the cling wrap.

 ![Picture](../img/Link_to_picture)

-4. Place your choice of filling (1 to 3 filling choices) about ¼ of the way up from the bottom of the nori.
+4. Place your choice of filling (1 to 3 filling choices) about 1/4 of the way up from the bottom of the nori.

 ![Picture](../img/Link_to_picture)

 5. To roll, lift up the bottom part of the bamboo sushi mat and roll the rice covered nori over the fillings you’ve just placed on the rice.
 While doing this, make sure to keep just enough pressure on the bamboo mat with one hand (to make sure sushi is firm), and pull the bamboo mat with the other hand.
-Make sure the wrapping wrap doesn’t get incorporated into the sushi.
+Make sure the cling wrap doesn’t get incorporated into the sushi.
 This maki sushi roll should look like the sushi log.

 ![Picture](../img/Link_to_picture)